Next-Gen App & Browser

 Step 4: Requirements Specification

 Following the planning phase, we can define the functional and non-functional requirements once all general information is clarified and prepared.
+It is recommended to begin with non-functional requirements to understand the primary performance demands, such as loading time and preferred performance requirements.

 On the contrary, functional requirements are tangible and standalone aspects that can be specified.
-These include the technologies utilized in the project, including software and hardware, programming languages, libraries, frameworks, databases, etc. In short, these are the technical tools predominantly used in software application development.
+These include the technologies utilized in the project, including software and hardware, programming languages, libraries, frameworks, databases, etc.

 In software application development, testing functional and non-functional aspects, including scalability and compatibility across various devices, browsers, and operating systems, is essential.
 Addressing scalability and compatibility challenges with different devices, browsers, and operating systems can be complex.

 One approach is to use cloud-based testing platforms like LambdaTest.

-LambdaTest is an AI-powered test orchestration and execution platform allowing developers and testers to perform manual and automation testing on a remote test lab of 3000 real browsers, devices, and OS combinations.
-For comprehensive testing needs, it's crucial to execute test cases across real browsers, devices, and OS combinations.
-LambdaTest addresses diverse testing requirements, including visual regression testingv, accessibility testing, and more.
+It is an AI-native test execution platform allowing developers and testers to perform manual and automation testing on a remote test lab of 3000+ real browsers, devices, and OS combinations.

 Step 5: Generating Data Models and Diagrams